wylie/bread/sourdough-bread.md

 - Let sit ~15 minutes
 - Mix in the remaining **flour**
 - Knead ~15 minutes
+- Let sit ~2 hours

 - Divide into two balls and place each in a floured and plastic covered bowl
-- Let sit ~2 hours
+- Let sit ~1.5 hours
-- Put into dutch oven
 - Bake at 400ºF for 35 minutes if on a pan
 - Bake at 400ºF for 55 minutes if in a dutch oven